Billy1900/Awesome-AI-for-cybersecurity/security.md

 This repository lists [dynamic analysis tools](https://github.com/analysis-tools-dev/dynamic-analysis) for all programming languages, build tools, config files and more.

 ## 1.1 Control/Data Flow Analysis (CFG/DFG)
 A data-flow graph (DFG) is a graph which represents a data dependency between a number of operations.
 A control-flow graph (CFG) is a directed graph where the nodes are basic blocks (a section of code with a single entry and a single exit point) and edges represent branch/jump instructions.
+[Finding Redundant Structures in Data Flow Graphs](https://www.cs.cornell.edu/courses/cs6120/2019fa/blog/dfg-cover/) gives a lot of details (code and theory) about DFG construction.

 ### DFG generation Tool
 This is a simple [example](http://bears.ece.ucsb.edu/research-info/DP/dfg.html) of DFG, and more detailed [Introduction.](http://pages.cs.wisc.edu/~horwitz/CS704-NOTES/2.DATAFLOW.html)